 Once all the targeted fat has been smoothly contoured, dressings and compression garments are put on.
-More tumescent solution is injected than is removed during the liposuction portion of the procedure to ensure complete numbness and comfort during the procedure.
+More tumescent solution is injected to ensure complete numbness and comfort during the procedure.
 This excess fluid is best removed by allowing it to drain from the ports, most of which are left open for this purpose.
 The drainage of the excess fluid can be messy, and patients need to be prepared to deal with the draining fluid by using towels and barriers to protect chairs and mattresses from potential staining.
-It should be noted that drains are not utilized in all liposuction procedures and that the draining period will last for just a few days after your surgery.
+It should be noted that drains are not utilized in all liposuction procedures and that the draining period will last for just a few days after surgery.

-After your liposuction procedure, you should expect some swelling, soreness, and bruising.
+You should expect some swelling, soreness, and bruising after liposuction.
 However, the discomfort is typically mild and short-lived.
 Stiffness and soreness may linger for several days, but pain medication is always provided to help control any discomfort throughout your recovery.

-Depending upon how extensive the procedure is, most liposuction patients can return to work within a week.
+Depending on how extensive the procedure is, most liposuction patients can return to work within a week.
 If only one or two areas are done, such as the male chest/breasts or the outer thigh area, you may feel comfortable returning to work after just 1-2 days.
-We encourage all patients to walk for 15-20 minutes the evening of their surgery to improve circulation and reduce blood clots forming in the legs.
-We also strongly advise that you avoid strenuous activity for approximately 2 weeks.
+We encourage all patients to walk for 15-20 minutes on the evening of their surgery to improve circulation and prevent blood clots from forming in the legs.
+We also strongly advise that you avoid strenuous activity for approximately two weeks.

-If drains are utilized in your procedure, they will be removed 3 days after surgery, and you should be free of all bruising after about 2 weeks.
-The initial post-surgical swelling should be healed after 4 weeks.
+If drains are utilized in your procedure, they will be removed three days after surgery, and you should be free of all bruising after about two weeks.
+The initial post-surgical swelling should be healed after four weeks.

 Most patients will notice an immediate improvement in their shape after a liposuction procedure, despite noticeable post-surgical swelling.
-This swelling can make it hard to distinguish your surgery's true results, but patients should be encouraged to know that they can expect 80% of the swelling to heal by 4 weeks after their surgery.
+This swelling can make it hard to distinguish your surgery's true results, but patients should expect 80% of the swelling to heal by four weeks after their surgery.
 However, it is common for the final 20% of swelling to take up to 6 months to go away completely.
 It is typical to go through a phase of a firm, "woody" swelling of the liposuctioned area, followed by an itchy phase that can be quite intense, as all the nerve endings traumatized by the procedure recover.
 Remember, and rest assured, that all swelling and numbness will eventually subside and return to normal.

 Body contouring from liposuction can be permanent.
 As long as you maintain a healthy diet and exercise regimen, the fat will not return, and your results will be preserved.
 For this reason, we encourage our patients to embrace a healthy, active lifestyle that includes mindful eating and regular exercise after their surgery.